burnedsap/SkipTube/README.md

 # SkipTube
-Traverse YouTube.com at speeds never experienced before
+Traverse YouTube.com at speeds never experienced before.

+Jump through Youtube hyperspace to explore the length and breadth of the video website universe.